-The EEC believes that the re-designed programme is clearly compliant with the applicable standards of assessment and gladly recommends its verification.
+The EEC believes that the proposed programme is clearly compliant with the applicable standards of assessment and gladly recommends its verification.
 The documentation in the application pack was very thorough and comprehensive, and our interaction with the teaching and administrative staff of the Faculty and the University during our onsite visit was informative, open and constructive.

-Enthusiastic and committed teachers who teach in their area of expertise created a properly designed distance learning environment.
-Teaching and regular student engagement events appear to create fruitful collaborations with wider society.
+Enthusiastic and committed teachers who will teach in their area of expertise create a properly designed distance learning environment.
+The proposed teaching and student engagement programme will offer fruitful collaborations with wider society.
 The networks of the academic staff and the university offer opportunities for further developments in societal and academic collaborations.
 Academic staff receive valuable training in e-learning and teaching, which can be further augmented by the provision of certification of attainment.